MysteryPancake/Houdini-VBD/README.md

 # Houdini Vertex Block Descent

 WIP of Vertex Block Descent in Houdini.
+It runs natively without any plugins, as god intended.

 I made an OpenCL version for performance, and a VEX version for debugging.
+Both are included in the HIP files.

 Currently it includes everything in [TinyVBD](https://github.com/AnkaChan/TinyVBD), which isn't much.